 To reiterate the Briefing.com assessment: "The data have thus not been either a good forecasting tool or a good read on current conditions during this business cycle."
 The ISM reports nevertheless offer an interesting sidebar to the ongoing economic debate.

-Note: I use the FRED USRECP series (Peak through the Period preceding the Trough) to highlight the recessions in the charts above.
+Note: We use the FRED USRECP series (Peak through the Period preceding the Trough) to highlight the recessions in the charts above.
 For example, the NBER dates the last cycle peak as December 2007, the trough as June 2009 and the duration as 18 months.
 The USRECP series thus flags December 2007 as the start of the recession and May 2009 as the last month of the recession, giving us the 18-month duration.
 The dot for the last recession in the charts above are thus for November 2007. the "Peak through the Period preceding the Trough" series is the one FRED uses in its monthly charts, as illustrated here.